About the company

 ChangeMyWorldNow.com is a New York-based children's startup dedicated to producing high-quality content and interactive games for kids (ages 6-14).
 It is a fun and safe social activations platform for the next generation.

-Main issues I helped fix:
+As a UX/UI Designer, I helped fix:

 These are the hero images, and mood boards I've created for the site branding.
 I likened the treatment of the visuals below to how it feels like working with and at ChangeMyWorldNow.com: warm, organic, genuine and loving environment that highly values the beauty of diversity, individuality, kindness and a culture of growth and productivity.
 Situated in the heart of Midtown Manhattan where everything's fast-paced and people are just generally caught up doing their own thing, it's been an absolute pleasure to encounter this team and to believe alongside them that we can change the world, one kid at a time.
 It was worth to try.